sanjiv26/Student-Website/README.md

 * [Software](#software)
  # <a name = "#description"></a>Description
   * This is a **student website**.
 Where a student can register his/her details , login and view his/her details.
-  An admin page where a teacher or admin can register and login
+  An admin page where an admin can register and login
   * This is connected to mysql database where the details are stored .
 This can be hosted locally in xampp software .
   * This Websites consists of main page , login page, registration page, admin page.